DEEP-222-N/FinSight/README.md

 - [Bootstrap](https://getbootstrap.com) for the beautiful UI components
 - [Chart.js](https://www.chartjs.org) for data visualization

-## 📞 Support

-For support and questions:
-- Create an issue in the repository
-- Contact the development team

----

 **FinSight** - Empowering financial decisions through advanced risk analysis and machine learning.